Kelly Lytle Hernández: City of Inmates: Conquest, Rebellion, and the Rise of Human Caging in Los Angeles

 Her second book, City of Inmates: Conquest, Rebellion, and the Rise of Human Caging in Los Angeles is about the rise of mass incarceration in Los Angeles, which currently maintains the nation’s largest jail system and includes "federal and state prisons, local jails, immigrant detention centers, and youth 'camps'".
-The book's central argument is that "mass incarceration is mass elimination", which Hernández develops by examining the historical growth of the Los Angeles region from the first native people through the "Watts Rebellion" in 1965.
+The book's central argument is that "mass incarceration is mass elimination", which Lytle Hernández develops by examining the historical growth of the Los Angeles region from the first native people through the "Watts Rebellion" in 1965.
 She documents how "settlers persistently deployed incarceration as a means of purging, removing, caging, containing, erasing, disappearing, and otherwise eliminating indigenous communities and racially targeted populations".
 She traces how white settlers waged a war of elimination on indigenous people, and attempted to keep African Americans, Chinese and Mexican people from settling.
 While writing the book she had to overcome the fact that police and other public officials had destroyed the overwhelming majority of the historical records.
 To overcome this problem she had to rely on what she calls the "rebel archive", the records of the resistance and rebellion of those "who fought the rise of jails and prisons and detentions centers."
 Reviewers have called the book "extraordinary—bracing, brave, and profoundly important"; "superb"; an "incisive and meticulously researched study of the transformation of Los Angeles from a small group of Native American communities in the 18th century into an 'Aryan city of the sun' in the 20th"; "phenomenal...path-breaking" and "insightful".
 Others have noted the book's "radically new perspective" and praised the fact that it "demonstrates incontrovertibly that the systems of immigrant exclusion and mass incarceration emerged together and fed each other."
 In 2018 it won the American Book Award from the Before Columbus Foundation, the John Hope Franklin Publication Prize from the American Studies Association, the James A. Rawley Prize from the Organization of American Historians, and the Robert G. Athearn Award from the Western History Association.